beehiiv

 Key Features

-• Content editor for posts and pages with Markdown support and rich embeds
+• Content editor and publishing workflow for posts and pages

 Use Cases